Suggestions for Thesis Projects

 Root growth in mixed cultures of wheat and medicinal and spice plants (coriander, caraway, fennel)

-Supervisor Wanda Burzik, wanda.burzik[at]uni-kassel[dot]de
+SupervisorWanda Burzik, wanda.burzik[at]uni-kassel[dot]de

-Work as Project, BSc or MSc thesis
+Work as a project, BSc or MSc thesis

-Location/working place Witzenhausen, Hessian State Domain Frankenhausen
+Location/working place Witzenhausen, Hessian state domain Frankenhausen

-Methodology/description Extraction of cores and evaluation based on photos and washed root samples: Quantification of root length densities, diameter class distribution, root mass and carbon content differentiated according to wheat and coriander or caraway (on washed samples)
+Methodology/description Extraction of cores and evaluation based on photos and washed root samples: Quantification of root length densities, diameter class distribution, root mass and carbon content differentiated according to wheat and coriander or caraway (on washed-out samples)

 Project TRIO - Transformative Mixed Crop Systems for One Health